gstecher/CloneFinderAPI/README.txt

 This file can be opened with a text editor or MEGA (http://www.megasoftware.net).
 In each clone sequence, 'A' indicates wild-type allele and 'T' indicates mutant-type allele.
 The order follows that of the original input file.
 2. Clone frequencies (e.g., Input_CloneFinder.txt)
 Clone frequencies in each tumor sample are given.
+3. Clone phylogeny (e.g., Input_CloneFinder.nwk)
+This file can be opened with a text editor or MEGA (http://www.megasoftware.net).
+4. Summary table (e.g., Inputsnv_summary.txt)
+Parameter settings used for the analysis are listed.

 How to cite
 =================
 If you use this CloneFinder software in your work, please cite the accompanying publication:

-Sayaka Miura, Karen Gomez, Oscar Murillo, and Sudhir Kumar.
-Performance of methods for predicting clone genotypes from bulk sequencing of multiple tumor samples.
-XXX (2018)
+Sayaka Miura, Karen Gomez, Oscar Murillo, Louise A Huuki, Tracy Vu, Tiffany Buturla, & Sudhir Kumar.
+Predicting clone genotypes from tumor bulk sequencing of multiple samples.
+Bioinformatics (2018) 34(23):4017-4026